-Don’t get me wrong, this is an award-winning piece of software with a host of awards from summer 2020.
+Don’t get me wrong, this is an award-winning piece of software with a host of awards.
 You’re getting ease-of-use, multichannel convenience and solid support, even if the data/targeting mix isn’t quite as reliable as the industry leaders.

 For an easy entrance into ABM as a multichannel strategy, Terminus is worth checking out.

 - AI prospecting: Leverage AI for account identification, purchase intent, and orchestration.

 - Sales & marketing alignment: Operationally unify the marketing funnel and sales pipeline.

 - Multichannel campaigns: Create multichannel campaigns triggered by account activities, purchase intent, campaign results and priority accounts.

 - Audience management: Create audiences from known and unknown prospects for targeting campaigns.